Home » Home and Garden » Damp, Condensation & Mould » The Difference Between Damp Proof Paint and Anti-Condensation Paint

 The Difference Between Damp Proof Paint and Anti-Condensation Paint

-Damp or condensation?
+Damp or Condensation?

 Damp is caused when the building structure is lacking protection from moisture coming from outdoors.
 This could be a crack in the wall or a damaged roof tile that has been compromised and is letting rain in instead of keeping the rain out.
 Thus, damp is caused from water or moisture finding its way into your property when it shouldn’t have.